jakeogh/dnsgate/README.md

                            blacklist(s) defaults to:
                                http://winhelp2002.mvps.org/hosts.txt
                                http://someonewhocares.org/hosts/hosts
-  --cache                  cache --url files as dnsgate_cache_domain_hosts.(timestamp) to ~/.dnsgate/cache --cache-expire INTEGER   seconds until a cached remote file is re-downloaded --dest-ip TEXT           IP to redirect blocked connections to (defaults to 127.0.0.1) --show-config            print config information to stderr --install-help           show commands to configure dnsmasq or /etc/hosts (note: this does nothing else)
+  --no-cache               do not cache --url files as sha1(url) to ~/.dnsgate/cache/ --cache-expire INTEGER   seconds until a cached remote file is re-downloaded (defaults to 24 hours) --dest-ip TEXT           IP to redirect blocked connections to (defaults to 127.0.0.1) --show-config            print config information to stderr --install-help           show commands to configure dnsmasq or /etc/hosts (note: this does nothing else)